topcoder-platform-templates/specification-templates/QA - Bug Hunt - Challenge Template.md

 *   _Please remove the green highlighted section after filling all the details_
 *   _If there are multiple prizes please set them in OR._
 *   _All the bug hunts have **24hr notification period** without posting the testing data.
 For that period you can post a notification like below._
+*   _Remove this section before posting the challenge._

 _This challenge will have 24hr for the registration (during this phase no one will see details) and 2 days for bug hunting.
-Details will be posted on Aug 04, 09:01 EST_
+Details will be posted on [[Submission Start Time]] EST_

 ### Challenge Objectives